Close menu Resources for... William & Mary

 We offer several courses for majors and non-majors to get involved with independent research, including

-• MUSC 391, Projects in Music - You will conduct independent research for a semester that results in a research paper or a composition.
+• MUSC 391, Projects in Music - You will conduct independent research for a semester that results in a research paper, performance, composition, or music technology or conducting project.
 (Prerequisites: Two 4-credit music courses)

-• MUSC 495-496, Honors in Music - This is a one-year project that may be in performance, theory, music history, composition or a combination of these.
+• MUSC 495-496, Honors in Music - This is a one-year project that may be in performance, theory, music history, music technology, composition or a combination of these.

 Every music major will do an independent research project as part of their major requirements (MUSC 491, Senior Project).
-These projects can result in an original composition, full-length recital, or substantive scholarly research paper.
+These projects can result in an original composition, full-length recital or lecture-recital, or a substantive scholarly research paper.

 Research in music often crosses disciplines.
 Philosophy, psychology, sociology, physics and biology are all areas that can overlap with music.
 These overlaps contain many opportunities for new discoveries and insights.
 For this reason, we welcome non-music majors to participate in all aspects of the music program at W&M - even research.